-- The technologist will put cardiac electrodes on your chest. - You will lie on a sliding table.
-We will place a device called a surface coil around your chest. - The technologist will move you inside the MRI unit and then leave the room to take the pictures. - You will be able to talk with the technologist at any time through an intercom. - The entire scan usually takes 30 to 75 minutes. - We will ask you to hold very still as each picture is taken.
-We may also ask you to hold your breath for many of the scans. - Sometimes, an injection of a contrast is used to make certain tissues or blood vessels easier to see.
-If you need the contrast: - Your doctor will talk with you about it before your scan. - You will receive the injection about halfway through the scan. - It will be injected through a small needle and an intravenous (IV) line in your arm or hand vein. - After the scan, we will ask you to wait while we check the images for quality.
-If needed, we will take more pictures. - After the scan is over, we will remove the electrodes and surface coil.
+- You will lie on a sliding table.
+We will place a device called a surface coil around the area that will be scanned. - The technologist will move the table so that you are inside the MRI unit.
+The technologist will then leave the room to take the pictures. - You can talk with the technologist at any time through an intercom. - The scan usually takes 30 to 60 minutes. - We will ask you to hold very still as each picture is taken. - Sometimes, an injection of a contrast material is used to make certain tissues or blood vessels easier to see.
+If you need the contrast: - Your doctor will talk with you about it before your scan. - Women: Tell your doctor if there is any chance you could be pregnant. - You will receive the injection about halfway through the scan. - It will be injected through a small needle and an intravenous (IV) line in your arm or hand vein. - After the scan, we will ask you to wait while we check the pictures for quality.
+We will take more pictures if needed. - When we are done taking pictures, we will remove the surface coil.